September 8-October 14, 2021

 Much like multispecies feminist Donna Haraway who reminds us that the human and nonhuman are inextricably connected and that all earthlings are kin in the deepest sense, Webster leaves us with a safe word.
 It is unity.
 For wherever this is, we must be in this place together.

-Emma Webster: Green Iscariot will run at Alexander Berggruen (1018 Madison Avenue, Floor 3) from September 8-October 14, 2021.
+Emma Webster: Green Iscariot ran at Alexander Berggruen (1018 Madison Avenue, Floor 3) from September 8-October 14, 2021.
 The exhibition’s preview is available upon request.
 For all inquiries, please contact the gallery at firstname.lastname@example.org.

 Emma Webster in the studio, Los Angeles, CA. Photo: Dasha Matsuura.